bondy-io/bondy_docs/docs/reference/wamp_api/bridge_relay.md

 # Bridge Relay
-> Generally speaking an edge router is a router located at a network boundary or on-premises (office, home) that enables an internal network to connect to external networks.
+> Generally speaking an edge router is a router located at a network boundary or on-premises (office, home) that enables an internal network to connect to external networks.{.definition}

 ## Description